 For the first time ever in his career making movies, Hall Bartlett knew exactly what he was doing.
 He was adapting a best-selling novella by Richard Bach about a prophetic seagull, and he was going to turn it into a major motion picture.
 It was going to be an independently-financed film with as little studio interference as possible.
 And by the end of the ten-month shooting schedule, Bartlett had mortgaged his home and invested every last one of his savings into the film’s $1.5 million budget; he was willing to do anything to make his dream project a reality.
 “I was born to make this movie,” he declared.
 He was absolutely right.

-Richard Bach’s enormously popular 1970 book had first come to Bartlett’s attention after his wife had presented it to him as a gift.
+Richard Bach’s enormously popular 1970 book had first come to Bartlett’s attention after he came across it in a barbershop.
 The timing couldn’t have been better; after the critical and commercial failure of his hospital drama The Caretakers in 1963, Bartlett had watched his career devolve.
 “I’ve been through about ten years of hell,” he told an interviewer on the set, “up until very, very recently, where everything went wrong.
 I couldn’t make a right move.
 The fear was on me that I would never make a picture again… then came a woman with such love to share, and then Jonathan, and suddenly everything was right.”

 Bartlett had hoped that, with Jonathan Livingston Seagull, he would finally get the attention he deserved.
 Nobody ever once realized that the film he was making was very, very ahead of its time.